boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 In his article [A pox on globals](https://www.embedded.com/a-pox-on-globals/) Jack Ganssle refers to greek mythology to advise against globals:
 > Globals are the Sirens of embedded systems programming.
 Don't get sucked in if you don't want to lose your ship or your sanity.

-The famous C2 wiki's explains why [Global Variables are Bad](https://wiki.c2.com/?GlobalVariablesAreBad):
+The famous C2 wiki explains why [Global Variables are Bad](https://wiki.c2.com/?GlobalVariablesAreBad):
 > Code is generally clearer and easier to maintain when it does not use globals, but there are exceptions.

 ## Global variables in embedded programming